Frequently Asked Questions

 The Academy is drawing on DFAT’s existing learning programs and developing new and innovative courses to deepen DFAT expertise.
 It offers programs at the foundation, practitioner and expert levels and covers all areas of the Department’s work including foreign and strategic policy, development, economic diplomacy, trade and investment and corporate services.
 The Diplomatic Academy's Curriculum, identifying programs available to other Australian government or foreign ministry participants, is listed in the Learning and Development Calendar.

 Are courses available to the general public?

 Not at this stage.
 The Diplomatic Academy is collaborating with other Australian government agencies and foreign ministries, and is offering a small number of places to these audiences on select programs.
-If you are from an Australian government agency or foreign ministry, please contact us to review the Learning and Development Calendar.
+If you are from an Australian government agency or foreign ministry, please review the Learning and Development Calendar.

 What is meant by a virtual presence?

 The Academy will develop innovative ways to deliver learning programs using new and emerging technology.

 The Academy’s physical presence will be supported by a strong digital platform providing both eLearning and remote learning opportunities (courses delivered at post using digital resources).

 How can I contact the Academy for more information?